 What makes this an Honors course?
-I am teaching a large-enrollment section of ECON 101 and this ECON 101H class this semester.
+I am teaching two large-enrollment sections of ECON 101 and this ECON 101H class this semester.
 If you compare notes with your classmates, you'll find that the textbook and syllabus are very similar.
 So, what makes this an Honors course?